sutta » sn » sn22 » Saṁyutta Nikāya 22.81

 ‘so attā so loko, so pecca bhavissāmi nicco dhuvo sassato avipariṇāmadhammo’ti;

 ‘The self and the cosmos are one and the same.
-After passing away I will be permanent, everlasting, eternal, and imperishable.’
+After death I will be that, permanent, everlasting, eternal, and imperishable.’

 nāpi evaṁdiṭṭhi hoti: